Rainbow Falls: 100 Foot Waterfall in Devils Postpile

 - Located off stop 9 is the trailhead for 1.5 miles each way

-- From the Devils Postpile trailhead it is 2.5 miles each way
+- From the Devils Postpile trailhead, it is 2.5 miles each way

-- 10 dollars to get in the park
+- 10 dollars to get in the park (as of 2014)

-After snapping some pictures I continued downhill to the big sign that let me know I was in Ansel Adams wilderness.
+After snapping some pictures, I continued downhill to the big sign that let me know I was in Ansel Adams wilderness.

-After a short bridge that crosses a creek you will see a sign for .5 miles left to the falls.
+After a short bridge that crosses a creek, you will see a sign for .5 miles left to the falls.

+By this time it has started to hail on me.
 I pushed on soaking and started down the steps to the viewing platform.